Graf3x/ThorsCodex/readme.md

 - Provides a search engine to find specific words said during VODs.
 - This is just the static files to host the HTML and JavaScript to interact with the application.

+## Architecture

+This system uses a combination of:
+- **Static HTML/JS pages** to provide the user interface.
+- **YouTube downloading** (e.g., youtube-dl) to gather transcript text.
+- **Serverless functions** to route requests and scale based on traffic load.
+These functions handle:
+  - **Advanced Experience**: Uses RAG and LLM to return responses.
+  - **Prime Experience**: Uses cognitive services or similar tools for searches.
+  - **First Experience**: Uses a normal DB search as an initial, simple fallback.
+  - **Fallback Experience**: Currently to be determined, possibly a YouTube search.

 ## Getting Started

 To get started with Thor's Codex, follow these steps: